octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 This refactoring is meant for educational purposes: to show some advanced features of LIGO.
 Do NOT use for any other usage.

-In this part, two more modules are going to be used: `Bytes` and `Crypto`.
+This part is an opportunity to put the emphasis on two modules: `Bytes` and `Crypto`.

 The `Bytes` module handles binary format for serialization: convert Michelson structures to a binary format (and the reverse), concatenate two bytes...